quinn0823/apple-siri-voice-navigation/README.md

 # Apple Siri Voice Navigation

-Experience the road with **Siri**!
-Apple Siri Voice Navigation brings the iconic voices on Apple devices to your favorite Truck Simulators.
+**Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices on Apple devices to your favorite Truck Simulators.
 With **over 50 voices** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

-### April 17, 2025: 1.4.4 ＞ 1.4.5
+**April 17, 2025**: 1.4.4 ＞ **1.4.5**

 - Added **a new** language with **4 new** voices
     - Türkçe (Türkiye) - Siri (Ses 1)